-Most of the PCC’s non-investigative activities are centered around education.
-These activities have been geared toward increasing awareness of the role of the committee and encouraging discussion about professional and ethical issues.
+The Professional Conduct Committee (PCC) has a variety of other responsibilities regarding education.
+These activities have been geared toward increasing awareness of the role of the committee and encouraging frameworks of thinking regarding professional and ethical issues.

-The Student Clinician Ceremony is designed to provide guidance, information and support as medical students transition into their clinical years.
-The event is presented by the PCC in collaboration with JSMBS faculty and aims to address some of the anxiety felt by students entering their clerkships.
-By providing insight, discussing fears and expectations, and revisiting the oath taken during the White Coat Ceremony, the SCC provides a forum for collective and reflective discussion of the students’ experiences.
-The ceremony also underscores the challenges and imperatives to providing humanistic care to patients at the same time as they are pressed to demonstrate high standards of skill performance.
+The Student Clinician Ceremony is designed to provide guidance and support as medical students transition into their clinical years.
+This event is presented by the PCC in collaboration with Jacobs School of Medicine and Biomedical Sciences faculty and staff to celebrate the transition of our medical students from pre-clinical to clinical clerkships.
+By providing insights, discussing expectations, and revisiting the oath taken during the White Coat Ceremony, the Student Clinical Ceremony provides a forum for collective and reflective discussion of caregiving experiences.
+The ceremony also underscores the importance of providing humanistic care to patients while demonstrating high standards of clinical skill mastery.

-Using the form below, or by email, please nominate an outstanding resident to receive the Arnold P. Gold Foundation Humanism and Excellence in Teaching Award.
+Please nominate an outstanding resident to receive the Arnold P. Gold Foundation Humanism and Excellence in Teaching Award using the form below.
 Reflect on your personal experiences working with your nominee and descriptions of how they interact with patients to write a comprehensive nomination.
 Winners will be selected based on the extent to which the guiding criteria are demonstrated and are honored annually at the Student Clinician Ceremony.
-These residents will receive a cash prize, a certificate of recognition, and a specially designed lapel pin.
+These residents will receive a cash prize, a certificate of recognition and a specially designed lapel pin.